j0hnVu/linoffice/README.md

 ### Wrong keyboard layout

 Theoretically, this should be done automatically by the setup script but it might fall back to the US layout if it doesn't detect your Linux keyboard layout or can't match it to a Microsoft keyboard layout.
-There should be two ways to manually set the keyboard layout:
+There are two ways to manually set the keyboard layout:

 Option 1:
+- In the GUI, you can choose the keyboard layout in Settings.
+If you're not using the GUI you can achieve the same thing manually:
     - In the LinOffice folder, open the `config/linoffice.conf` and find the row saying `RDP_KBD=""`.
     - Check [this list of keyboard layouts](https://github.com/eylenburg/linoffice/blob/main/config/languages.csv) to find the numeric code for your keyboard layout in the first code.
     - Edit the line in the config file like these examples: `RDP_KBD="/kbd:layout:0x0809"` for the UK keyboard or `RDP_KBD="/kbd:layout:0x0407"` for the German keyboard

-Option 2:
+Option 2 (if the above doesn't work):
 - Access the Windows VM, either via RDP (`./linoffice.sh windows`) or VNC (`127.0.0.1:8006` in the browser, password is `MyWindowsPassword`)
 - Open the Windows Settings app and set your keyboard layout in there.
 - Open the Command Prompt (cmd.exe) and enter: `REG ADD "HKLM\SYSTEM\CurrentControlSet\Control\Keyboard Layout" /v IgnoreRemoteKeyboardLayout /t REG_DWORD /d 1` (this tells Windows to use its own keyboard layout and not whatever the RDP client uses)